Tellusant/docs/posts/ai-revolution-forefront.md

-# Tellusant at the Forefront of AI Revolution
+# Tellusant at the Forefront of the AI Revolution

 *Tellusant, Inc.*